BitMap7487/BitMap7487/README.md

 - 😄 My Pronouns: He/Him
 - 💬 Ask me about: C# and JavaScript.
-- ⚡ Fun fact: Even tho I'm still a Student, I'm not studying in Programming.
+- ⚡ Fun fact: Even tho I'm still a Student, Currently in year one of software development

 ---